hhariri/hhariri.github.io/_posts/2018-08-19-public-speaking-talk-structure.md

 When giving a talk, especially a technical one, sometimes we try and cram too much in.
 I'm very much guilty of this myself.
 It's important to remember that people's attention span isn't that big.
 And in a world where any text longer than a tweet is considered a novel to read on vacation, cramming too much contents into a talk can leave the audience lost and overwhelmed.

 <br/>It's important to keep the talk focused.
-I know you want to share as much of your knowledge as you can, and I know you're excited, but cramming too much into an hour or 45 minutes won't help anymore (apart from your own ego).
+I know you want to share as much of your knowledge as you can, and I know you're excited, but cramming too much into an hour or 45 minutes won't help anyone, apart from your own ego.
 One of my all-time favourite speakers,
 [Venkat Subramaniam](https://twitter.com/venkat_s) does a very good job of keeping his talks focused.